 \textbf{Middle-down sequence characterization of the Fab clone \textsuperscript{24.4} 1 \textsubscript{47,359.4} that becomes dominant in the repertoire after the onset of sepsis—under reducing and non-reducing conditions.}

 (A) Reversed-phase LC-MS base peak profiles of the Fab repertoire detected in samples T1-4 from donor F59 (top 4 profiles) reveal the dominance of a small number of clones, whereby especially clone \textsuperscript{24.4} 1 \textsubscript{47,359.4} becomes dominant in abundance after the onset of sepsis.
 The LC-MS chromatogram of the reduced and denatured Fab repertoire from donor F59 at T3 is depicted in the bottom panel.
 The light chains (LCs) and the N-terminal portions of the heavy chains (Fd) of the two dominant clones are annotated with corresponding colors and chain names.
 All species highlighted in red were subjected to middle-down LC-MS/MS using ETD.
-(B) Data processing workflow to prepare middle-down ETD-MS/MS spectra for fragment matching and sequence-tag detection (see STAR Methods section for details).
+(B) Data processing workflow to prepare middle-down ETD-MS/MS spectra for fragment matching and sequence-tag detection (see Methods section for details).
 (C) Deconvoluted ETD-MS/MS spectra of the intact Fab (top spectra) and reduced LC and Fd fragments thereof (mirrored spectra) with the c/z-fragment ions annotated for the LC (left) and Fd (right).
 The isotopic envelopes of the most abundant charge states of the LC and Fd fragments released from the Fab upon ETD are depicted in the insets with theoretical isotope distributions of the corresponding chain sequences overlaid as black circles.
 Masses of the LC and Fd fragments and the cumulative mass of the Fab are indicated above the spectra.
 See also \textbf{\autoref{fig:figs3.6}} for more detail on the fragment ions identified in these middle-down MS spectra.

 }